-Being refused credit can ruin your dreams of a new house or car.
+Being refused credit can ruin your dreams of a new house or car or even a new business.

-There are a number of reasons you might be turned down – and finding out what they are could get you back on track.
+There are a number of reasons you might have been turned down – and finding out what they are could get you back on track.

 Whenever you apply for credit, the company you apply to will normally give you a credit score based on information in your credit report, your application form and any details they have if you’re already a customer.
 This could include whether you are up to date with payments, whether you’ve applied for, or received, credit with another lender quite recently, your income, and what products you have with them (if any).